Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Warning

 During certificates application, LCM agents from every node must confirm that they have a new configuration prepared.
-If managed clusters contain a big number of nodes and some are stuck or orphaned, then the whole process gets stuck.
+If MOSK clusters contain a big number of nodes and some are stuck or orphaned, then the whole process gets stuck.
 Therefore, before applying new certificates, make sure that all nodes are ready.

 Warning

-If you apply MKE certificates to the management cluster with proxy enabled, all nodes and pods of this cluster and its managed clusters are triggered for reconfiguration and restart, which may cause the API and workload outage.
+If you apply MKE certificates to the management cluster with proxy enabled, all nodes and pods of this cluster and its MOSK clusters are triggered for reconfiguration and restart, which may cause the API and workload outage.

 Prepare TLS certificates¶